I learned a rather costly lesson last spring and summer. Fortunately, I did not learn this in my marriage, but it does apply to marriage.

 “Do not take revenge, my friends, but leave room for God’s wrath, for it is written: “It is mine to avenge; I will repay,” says the Lord.
 On the contrary: “If your enemy is hungry, feed him; if he is thirsty, give him something to drink.
 In doing this, you will heap burning coals on his head.”
 Do not be overcome by evil, but overcome evil with good.[Romans 12:19-21 NIV]

 My goal is that I not allow the words, attitudes, or actions of others to determine what I do or do not do.
-Of course, the same stipulation found above applies to this – in is as far as it depends on me.
-I can’t make others see me a certain way, or hear the truth as the truth, or treat me as I think I should be treated: but I can choose to not change how I treat those people – in as much as it depends on me.
+Of course, the same stipulation found above applies to this – ias far as it depends on me.
+I can’t make others see me a certain way, or hear the truth as the truth, or treat me as I think I should be treated, but I can choose to not change how I treat those people – in as much as it depends on me.
 I won’t repay evil with evil, snub with snub, silence with silence, distancing with distancing, or anger with anger.
 I will continue to love, give and serve as long as I feel God telling me to, making changes only as the behaviour of others leaves me no choice.

 Yes, this is hard – painfully hard.
 It hurts to love someone who has wronged you.
 I don’t want to serve someone who has cost me something I value.
 I don’t want to bless those who have cursed me.